List of awards and nominations received by Martin McDonagh

 This is a list of awards and nominations received by Martin McDonagh.

-Martin McDonagh is a British-Irish playwright and filmmaker.
-He is known for his dramatic and comedic works on the West End and Broadway stage as well as his darkly comedic films.
-He has received various accolades including an Academy Award, six BAFTA Awards, two Golden Globe Awards, three Laurence Olivier Awards and nominations for four Critics' Choice Awards, two Independent Spirit Awards and five Tony Awards.
+Martin McDonagh is a British-Irish (Note: Born in London to Irish parents, McDonagh holds only an Irish citizenship.) playwright and filmmaker.
+Known for his work on stage and screen, he has received various accolades including an Academy Award, six BAFTAs, two Golden Globe Awards, and three Laurence Olivier Awards, in addition to nominations for five Tony Awards, four Critics' Choice Movie Awards, two Independent Spirit Awards.

-As a film director, McDonagh first gained attention for his short film Six Shooter (2004), which won the Academy Award for Best Live Action Short Film as well as a nomination for the BAFTA Award for Best Short Film.
+As a filmmaker, McDonagh first gained attention for his short film Six Shooter (2004), which won the Academy Award for Best Live Action Short Film as well as a nomination for the BAFTA Award for Best Short Film.
 He then directed his first feature length film, the black comedy crime thriller In Bruges (2008) which won the BAFTA Award for Best Original Screenplay, the British Independent Film Award – The Douglas Hickox Award and the Evening Standard British Film Award for Best Screenplay and was nominated for the Academy Award for Best Original Screenplay.
 He directed his sophomore film, the satirical crime dramedy Seven Psychopaths (2012), for which he was nominated for the BAFTA Award for Outstanding British Film, the Independent Spirit Award for Best Screenplay, and the Evening Standard British Film Peter Sellers Award for Comedy.